anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 ### Step 1: Statistical Pre-Processing (`llm_forensic_analysis.py`)

-**What I did:** Used Python/pandas to aggregate and analyze the data
+**What we did:** Used Python/pandas to aggregate and analyze the data

 ```python
 import pandas as pd